ibm-ecosystem-engineering/Watson-NLP/Dash-App-GRPC/readme.md

 You can adapt the sample code from this tutorial to your own projects.

 This tutorial follows on from previous tutorials serving Sentiment Analysis and Emotion Classification models.
-As a starting point, you should have a running instance of the Watson NLP Runtime that is serving Sentiment Analysis and Emotion Classification models.
+As a starting point, you should have a running instance of the Watson NLP Runtime that is serving Sentiment Analysis and Emotion Classification models that is serving the following pretrained Watson NLP models:
+- `sentiment_document-cnn-workflow_en_stock`
+- `ensemble_classification-wf_en_emotion-stock`

 ### Architecture Diagram